Get News & Updates Directly To Your Inbox

 Delicious recipes, helpful cooking and nutrition tips.
 Find food preparation videos and "ask the dietitian!"

 Find A Doctor Or Hospital In Your Network.

-If you find yourself focusing on negative feelings, refocus your mind on the good event and the positive feelings that came with it.
-This can take effort but gets easier with practice and can make a real difference in how you feel, and how grateful you can be for what you have.
+If you find yourself focusing on negative feelings, refocus your mind on a good event and the positive feelings that came with it.
+This may take practice, but it gets easier over time and can make a real difference in the way you feel.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.